You are strongly advised to keep the dictionaries in Recorder 6 updated to the most

 At the next window select the folder where the next dictionary update can be found.

 R6 will remember this so you can use the same folder every time.
 Block size can be

 altered - click for more info.

-The process may take some time.
+table being processed.
 Do not be concerned if little appears to be happening.
+Including

-Including a progress bar would substantially slow the update.
-It is best to not
+additional progress information would substantially slow the update.
+It is best

 When offered the option to rebuild the indexes click on ‘Yes’ if this is your last

 update.
 Otherwise click ‘No’.
 You can also select ‘No’ here for the last update